chromium/chromium/tools/metrics/histograms/README.md

 It should be quite rare to introduce new top-level categories into the existing taxonomy.
 If you're tempted to do so, please look through the existing categories to see whether any matches the metric(s) that you are adding.
+To create a new category, the CL must be reviewed by chromium-metrics-reviews@google.com.

 ## Coding (Emitting to Histograms)